cnio-bu/bollito/README.md

 This step requires the following parameters, defined in the configuration file:

-* an annotation file containing the features of interest (in GTF format, must match the target genome)
+* An annotation file containing the features of interest (in GTF format, must match the target genome)
-* one of the following options for the genome:
+* One of the following options for the genome:
     * a FASTA file (will be indexed by bollito).
     * a STAR genome index.
+* Technology, which includes Drop-seq, 10x (chemistry version also needs to be specified), or a custom technology where the user will need to set the CB and UMI length.
+* The corresponding CB whitelist.

 Example parameters for different STAR configurations are available in the example config file.